Twelve economic reasons for supporting renewables.

 Those same farms, if able to install renewable energy generators like windmills and solar panels could enter into long term contracts that pay more than one thousand dollars per acre per year in land rent.
 That's the kind of money that will feed and clothe children, send them to college, pay for a vacation, fix up the house and build a nest egg.
 Most farming activities can continue as before under windmills.
 Some companies are better stewards than others.
 Some contracts are better for the landowner than others.

-12. Economically speaking, you risk being left behind by holding onto fossil technology.
+12. Economically speaking, our community risks being left behind by holding onto fossil technology.